adnangazi/alpha-notary/README.md

 You will first need to have these followings in your computer:
 - Ganache

+Note: running locally is not compulsory

 ## Deployment
 Run as in local without migrating, and only use this command after noticing the system is not working:
 ```bash
 truffle migrate --network <your_network>
 ```
+Note: you can also reach the system by clicking [here](https://alpha-notary.vercel.app/src/index.html), but due to a port configuration problem, it only visualizes the GUI

 ## Demo
 ![Logo](https://raw.githubusercontent.com/adnangazi/alpha-notary/main/src/assets/img/screen/Wallet.png)